pravega/pravega-operator/doc/upgrade-cluster.md

 ### Upgrading via Helm

-The upgrade can be triggered via helm using the following command
+The upgrade of the pravega cluster with release name `bar` from a version `x` to `y` can be triggered via helm using the following command
 ```
-$ helm upgrade <pravega cluster release name> <location of modified charts> --reuse-values --timeout 600s
+$ helm upgrade bar pravega/pravega --version=y --set version=y --reuse-values --timeout 600s
 ```
-By specifying the `--reuse-values` option, the values of all parameters are retained across upgrades.
+Note: By specifying the `--reuse-values` option, the values of all parameters are retained across upgrades.
 However if some values need to be modified during the upgrade, the `--set` flag can be used to specify the new values of these parameters.
+Also, by skipping the `reuse-values` flag, the values of all parameters are reset to their default values specified in the charts published for version `y`.

 ### Upgrading manually